 Choose up to five properties to look at.
 If you do more than this all at once, you will be exhausted and the properties start to blur together.
-You may want to take pictures of the exterior and interior so that you can remember the apartments.
-You should also consider safety if you are going to be living alone.
-A second story apartment is safer than one on the first story.
+Consider taking pictures of the exterior and interior so that you can remember the apartments.
+You should also consider safety if you are going to be living alone — a second story apartment is safer than one on the first story.
 You may also want to look for a gated community, depending on where you are living.

 6. Take Your Time to Make a Decision

 Although you may feel pressured to make an immediate choice, generally you should be okay thinking about it for 24 hours.
 You should go with your general feelings about the place when you make a decision.
-If you simply choose the cheapest but felt that it was too rundown or unsafe, then you are not making a wise decision.
+If you simply go for the apartment with the cheapest rent but feel that the building is rundown or unsafe, then that's not a wise decision.
 You should feel good about both the price and the apartment.

 Don’t forget to consider the amenities offered by the apartment community.
-The more amenities generally means you will pay higher rent.
+The more amenities offered generally means higher rent.
 However, if you find a good deal, you may end up saving money if you were to purchase cable, a gym membership, and a phone line.

 7. Fill Out Your Application

 Finally, you will need to fill out the application, and pay the application fee.
 Some apartments may require a co-signer if you are just starting your first job.
 They may waive this for a larger deposit.
 Generally, you will pay your deposit along with your first and last month’s rent when you sign your lease.
 This usually happens on the day that you move into the apartment.